WorldHealthOrganization/smart-immunizations/input/pagecontent/adapting.md

-*From the SMART template:*

 The following page provides a reference to resources that can guide countries in adapting the guidelines for country use.

-*From the SMART who.int page:*

 To implement WHO recommendations in country settings, governments must interpret and then adapt the content in line with local policies, procedures, and digital tools.

-*From the HIV DAK*

-This implementation guide provides the generic content required in digital systems, independently of a specific software application and [with the intention that countries can adapt it to meet local needs.]
+This implementation guide provides the generic content required in digital systems, independently of a specific software application and with the intention that countries can adapt it to meet local needs.

 WHO guidelines articulate and endorse rigorously tested recommendations for health interventions to be adopted within country programs.
 When